Tonio-Codes/To-Do-List/README.md

 # To-Do-List
-A small to do list web app
+A to list web app wirtten using CSS, HTML, and JavaScript